timidri/relay-examples/relay-local-development/README.md

 ## Running the step using the metadata

-1. Spin up a local metadata service by for step `inline` running
+1. Spin up a local metadata service for the step called `inline` running

    ```bash
    relay dev metadata --input test-metadata.yaml --run 1 --step inline --debug